bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_recap.md

   </figcaption>
 </div>
 </figure>
-The magnitude and phase response of a minimum phase system with three zeros inside the unit circle is depicted in Fig. 3.
+The magnitude and phase response of a minimum phase system with three zeros inside the unit circle is depicted in Fig. 2.

-When mirroring all zeros of a stable and causal minimum phase system we obtain a maximum phase system; thus, a maximum phase system has all of its poles inside and its zeros outside the unit circle, as shown in Fig. 4.
+When mirroring all zeros of a stable and causal minimum phase system we obtain a maximum phase system; thus, a maximum phase system has all of its poles and zeros outside the unit circle, as shown in Fig. 3.

 <figure>
 <div class="rowimg2">